DennisHeimbigner/netcdf-c/docs/filters.md

 ncdump -s -h <dataset filename>
 ````
 Since ncdump is not being asked to access the data (the -h flag), it can obtain the filter information without failures.
-Then it can print out the filter id and the parameters (the -s flag).
+Then it can print out the filter id and the parameters as well as the Codecs (via the -s flag).

 ## Test Cases {#filters_TestCase}